Edmonds College Logo

 Course Level Objectives

-1. Describe and demonstrate understanding of the initial assessment process, including SBIRT, screening, assessment, interviewing skills, diagnosis, and person-centered treatment planning.
+1. Describe and demonstrate an understanding of the initial assessment process, including SBIRT, screening, assessment, interviewing skills, diagnosis, and participant-driven treatment planning.

 SHS 228: Case Management In Addiction Treatment